josmar-crwdstffng/angular/aio/content/guide/accessibility.md

 ### Active links identification

 CSS classes applied to active `RouterLink` elements (usually via `RouterLinkActive`) provide a visual indication regarding as to which link is currently active.
-Such indication doesn't apply to blind or visually impaired users, in order to provide such information the `aria-current` attribute should be applied to the element as well (for more information see [MDN aria-current](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current)).
+Such indication does not apply to blind or visually impaired users, in order to provide such information the `aria-current` attribute should be applied to the element as well (for more information see [MDN aria-current](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current)).

 The `RouterLinkActive` directive provides the `ariaCurrentWhenActive` input which sets the `aria-current` to a specified value when the link becomes active.